kernelci/kernelci-project/kernelci.org/content/en/docs/org/tsc/_index.md

 * granting or removing any kind of admin rights to individuals
 * making proposals to the LF project board

-The result of each vote should be shared on the mailing list and kept in an archive.
+The result of each vote should be shared on the mailing list and added to the [voting records](votes).
 It should also include the date when any related changes were enacted.
 As such they provide a way to keep a formal trace of decisions being made.

-> *Note* The archiving process for TSC votes hasn't been formalised yet.
-Past
-> votes should be retroactively archived when this has been put in place.
-They
-> should appear in a sub-section of this documentation section.

 Votes done during a live meeting require 50% of the TSC members to be voting and a majority among these voting members.
 Votes done by email or any other